bugguide/developer-docs/Live Path Reference.md

 https://bugguide.net/node?from=20

 8. View a specific piece of content.
-This integer is an identifier; the latest identifier as of this morning is 1777246.
+This integer is a unique identifier; the latest identifier as of this morning is 1904411.

 https://bugguide.net/node/view/1000306